GannettDigital/api-docs/source/includes/_youtube.md

 ### Usage
 Use GET to retrieve information for the YouTube report for a given advertiser.

-The data returned will include impressions, views, clicks, view-through rate, click-through rate, cost per view, and eCPM organized by campaign.
+The data returned will include impressions, views, clicks, view-through rate, click-through rate, cost per view, and eCPM organized by campaign, and also broken out by age, gender, and device type.

 ### Parameters